-Concerning the RBF SVM's robustness to backdoors, we analyzed the backdoors' learning curves for different values of $\gamma$ which determine the RBF kernel's curvature.
+Concerning the RBF SVM's robustness to backdoors, we analyzed the backdoors' learning curves for different values of $\gamma$, which determine the RBF kernel's curvature.
 More precisely, depending on $\gamma$, we have analyzed the backdoor learning curves, and the classifier's parameters change due to backdoor learning.
-We plot the learning curves in Figure~\ref{fig:rbf_learning_curves}.
-On both datasets, decreasing $\gamma$ leads to flatter backdoor learning curves and increased test loss, suggesting higher robustness.
+We depict the learning curves in Fig.~\ref{fig:rbf_learning_curves}.
+On both datasets, reducing $\gamma$ results in flatter backdoor learning curves and increased test loss, indicating greater robustness.

-Overall, our experiments show that to learn a backdoor, a classifier has to increase its complexity (if it is not already highly complex).
-Such an increase in complexity is limited when the classifier is highly regularized.
-Such regularized classifiers are thus, in terms of backdoor robustness, preferable.

-We show the same plots for other classifiers in Appendix~\ref{sec:supplementary_experiments}, which confirm the trends we highlight here.
+\myparagraph{Remarks.} Overall, our experiments show that to learn a backdoor, a classifier has to increase its complexity (if it is not already highly complex).
+However, an increase in complexity is limited when the classifier is highly regularized or when the attack strength is constrained.
+For this reason, highly regularized classifiers are preferable in terms of backdoor robustness.
+We present supplementary results for other classifiers in \autoref{sec:supplementary_experiments}, validating the trends above described.